 1C.
 Plan your goals.
 Once your destination has been connected, you will be redirected to the Scoop.it planner.
 This is where you will have visibility on all of your past blog posts, scheduled posts, drafts, and goals.
 You’ll notice that, at first, the calendar is full of red boxes.
 This is because we auto-create a “goal” for you, to publish 1 post a day.
 This is to remind you to stay on top of your publishing schedule.
 If this is too frequent or not frequent enough, you can edit your goals by clicking “edit goals” on the time right of your calendar.
 When you start publishing, some of these boxes will fill in as blue, letting you know that you published a post.
 If you have connected Scoop.it to an existing blog, we will synchronize with your past publishing and you will see blue posts automatically appear in the calendar, marking content that already exists in your site.
 Orange boxes represent drafts that have not been validated yet.

 1D.
-Add a social channels.
+Add social channels.
 Here at Scoop.it, we refer to social networks as “distributions”.
 This is where you will share content that already exists on your blog, to give it more exposure.
-You can also create social posts directly in Scoop.it that do not reference content, or you can scoop articles to your social networks without sharing them to your blog.
+You can also create social posts directly in Scoop.it that do not reference content, or you can scoop articles to your social networks without sharing them on your blog.